Nithivarn-Reddy/Summarizer/README.md

 # cs5293sp20-project2

 The main aim of this project is to develop a summarizer which takes the data of COVID related literature from Kaggle and summarizes them.
-By doing so it helps the researchers and the student community to get a summary of all the similar documents which helps them in there respective research work.
+By doing so it helps the researchers and the student community to get a summary of all the similar documents which helps them in their respective research work.

 High-level overview.
 1) Takes a subset of documents of COVID related data (nearly 6000 files out of 60000).